 New York has seen a record number of tourists each year since 2002 with the exception of 2009, Heywood said.

-New York ranks among the top five destinations in the world, along with Paris, London, the Turkish resort of Antalya, and Singapore, according to the United Nations World Tourism Organisation.
+New York ranks among the top five destinations in the world, along with Paris, London, the Turkish resort of Antalya, and Singapore, according to the United Nations World Tourism Organization.

-One in three overseas travellers to the United States visited New York, another new record, Heywood said, citing US Department of Commerce figures.
+One in three overseas travelers to the United States visited New York, another new record, Heywood said, citing US Department of Commerce figures.